Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 What specialist services and expertise are available at or accessed by the school?

-Our SENCo is an experienced, qualified teacher and is currently undertaking the SENCO qualification.
+Our SENCo is an experienced, qualified teacher.

-- When a child is identified at preschool as having a specific need, we are able to access Health Visitors, Get Set Family Support Services, Speech and Language therapists, Occupational Therapists (OT), Physio therapists, English as an Additional Language Specialists(EAL), area SENCO, GP’s and pediatricians.
+- When a child is identified at preschool as having a specific need, we are able to access Health Visitors, Get Set Family Support Services, Speech and Language therapists, Occupational Therapists (OT), Physio therapists, English as an Additional Language Specialists(EAL), area SENCo, GP’s and pediatricians.

 What training have the staff supporting children with SEND had or are currently having?